mdsol/mauth-client-ruby/README.md

 This gem consists of MAuth::Client, a class to manage the information needed to both sign and authenticate requests and responses, and middlewares for Rack and Faraday which leverage the client's capabilities.

+MAuth Client exists in a variety of languages (.Net, Go, Java etc.), see the [implementations list](doc/implementations.md) for more info.

 ## Installation

 Add this line to your application's Gemfile: